rhtconsulting/fuse-quickstarts/karaf/soap_contract_first/README.md

-Camel-CXF SOAP (Code First) example
+Camel-CXF SOAP (Contract First) example
 ====================================
 This project creates a simple Customer Order SOAP service with 2 operations and exposes them via CXF.
-It uses a code-first approach that allows the WSDL to be automatically generated at run-time.
+It uses a contract-first approach that requires the WSDL be hand written ahead of time.

 ### Requirements:
  * JBoss Fuse 6.2.0